Research

 "Real Interest Rates, Inflation, and Default*", with Sewon Hur and Fabrizio Perri

-We present a simple theory of the link between inflation cyclicality and real interest rates, with and without sovereign default risk.
+Nominal bonds issued by governments carry two major risks: inflation and default.
+The main contribution of this paper is to show how the process for inflation affects the pricing of these two risks.
 When inflation is procyclical, nominal bonds pay out more in bad times, making them a good hedge against aggregate risk.
-This implies that, in the absence of default risk, procyclical inflation lowers real rates.
-However, procyclical inflation implies that the government needs to make larger (real) payments when the economy deteriorates, which can push up real interest rates in the presence of default risk.
+This implies that, in the absence of default risk, procyclical inflation lowers real rates on nominal bonds.
+However, procyclical inflation implies that the government needs to make larger (real) payments in bad times, which can increase default risk and thus push up real interest rates.
 Data from a panel of advanced economies support these predicted patterns of real rates, inflation cyclicality, and default risk.
-Finally, we turn to a calibrated model to quantify the welfare consequences of inflation cyclicality and to investigate how real rates respond when inflation risk and default risk increase.
+Finally, we turn to a calibrated model to quantify the welfare consequences of inflation cyclicality and to investigate how real rates respond to increases in inflation risk and default risk.

 Paper | Data (zip file)| Code (zip file)